Carla-de-Beer/cities-api/README.md

 ## Requirements

 * Java 11
-* Spring Boot 2.0.0
+* Spring Boot 2.2.0
 * MySQL 8.0.17

 ## Getting started

-* Create a MySQL database, activate its server, and populate it with data via the following SQL query:
+* Create a MySQL database called `cities_db`, activate its server, and populate it with data via the following SQL query:

     ```
     DROP TABLE IF EXISTS cities;